Spanish and Greek concerns peg back European shares

 Greece must repay four loans totalling 1.6 billion euros ($1.76 billion) to the International Monetary Fund next month, starting with a 300 million euro payment on June 5.

-If no deal is reached with the EU/IMF for new loans to be disbursed to Athens, Greece is likely to default on the IMF loan repayment.
+If no deal is reached within EU/IMF for new loans to be disbursed to Athens, Greece is likely to default on the IMF loan repayment.
 This would start a process that could lead Greece out of the euro zone.

-Most investors expect Greece to remain inside it, and record low interest rates and other economic stimulus measures from the European Central Bank have enabled European stock markets to rally this year, despite the Greek uncertainty.
+Most investors expect Greece to remain in the euro zone, and record low interest rates and other economic stimulus measures from the European Central Bank have enabled European stock markets to rally this year, despite the Greek uncertainty.

 Nevertheless, traders said the latest developments from Athens and Madrid made some investors wary.